-- The operator is not required to submit the supporting documents mentioned in Article 12(1) when submitting a monitoring plan for approval, i.e. there is no requirement for submitting: - evidence that the required tiers are met (uncertainty assessment, see section 5.3), and - a risk assessment as part of the control system. - The operator is exempted from reporting on improvements reacting on recommendations by the verifier. - The operator may determine the amount of fuel or material by using available and documented purchasing records and estimated stock changes, without providing an uncertainty assessment. - He is also exempted from including the uncertainty of determined stocks at the beginning and end of the reporting year in the uncertainty assessment. - If the operator uses analyses by a non-accredited laboratory, simplified evidence regarding the competence of the laboratory118 is needed.
+- The installation may use a simplified monitoring plan (where a Member State has provided an appropriate template), see section 7.2. - The operator may apply as a minimum tier 1 for activity data and calculation factors for all source streams, unless higher accuracy is achievable without additional effort for the operator (i.e. no justifications regarding unreasonable costs are required). - The operator is not required to submit the supporting documents mentioned in Article 12(1) when submitting a monitoring plan for approval, i.e. there is no requirement for submitting: - evidence that the required tiers are met (uncertainty assessment, see section 5.3), and - a risk assessment as part of the control system. - The operator is exempted from reporting on improvements reacting on recommendations by the verifier. - The operator may determine the amount of fuel or material by using available and documented purchasing records and estimated stock changes, without providing an uncertainty assessment. - He is also exempted from including the uncertainty of determined stocks at the beginning and end of the reporting year in the uncertainty assessment. - If the operator uses analyses by a non-accredited laboratory, simplified evidence regarding the competence of the laboratory137 is needed.